 c) Recommendations for changes to website information and Agency publications.

-25. Conduct Member experience surveys to gauge the quality of services provided in general and to specific target groups, such as LTSS populations, children, adults with chronic issues.
-These surveys should include, but not be limited to:

-a) Health engagement.

-b) Accuracy of information.

-c) Level of adeptness to provide information.

-d) First call resolution or need for transfers.

-e) CSR quality engagement.

-f) Medical and/or dental coverage satisfaction.

-g) MCP and provider service satisfaction.

-These surveys shall be conducted continuously and reported to the Agency monthly, to include not only the results, but also recommendations for program or policy improvement.

 D. Medicare Part A and Part B Buy-In.

 1. The Contractor shall update and maintain Medicare Part A and Part B buy-in procedure manuals and train staff to complete monthly buy-in and buy-out activities.